-Current Status: The Arkansas River shiner is absent or declining in much of its historic range (Cross et al., 1983; Larson, 1988).
+(Cross et al., 1983; Larson, 1988).
 In New Mexico, it is currently found only in the South Canadian River downstream of Ute Dam and Revuelto Creek (Larson, 1988).
-This shiner was established in the Pecos River during the past 20 years, probably via bait bucket transfer, and it is moderately common in the river between Fort Sumner and Brantley Reservoir (Bestgen et al., 1989).
-The population of Arkansas River shiner in the Pecos River is not protected by New Mexico or by USFWS.
-The species is federally listed as threatened (USFWS, 1998).
-Critical habitat for the species is proposed.
+This shiner was established in the Pecos River during the past 20 years, probably via bait bucket transfer, and it is moderately common in the river between Fort Sumner and Brantley Reservoir (Bestgen et al., 1989, Platania et al., 2005).
+The population of Arkansas River shiner in the Pecos River is not protected by NMDGF or by the U.S. Fish and Wildlife Service.

 Threats: Desiccation of occupied habitat by water diversions and withdrawals and loss of flow spikes are probably the major threats to the species.
-Degradation of water quality also threatens the species.
+Degradation of water quality also presents a threat to the species.

 Recommendation: No change in listing status is recommended.
-Studies to characterize the life history of the species (based on specimens from Pecos River) are being completed.
-A multi-year study to characterize status of South Canadian River drainage fishes, including Arkansas River shiner, was recently initiated.
+Studies to characterize the life history of the species (based on specimens from Pecos River) were recently completed (Platania et al., 2005).
+A multi-year study to characterize status of South Canadian River drainage fishes, including Arkansas River shiner, was initiated during 2004 and will be completed during 2006.
+Because funding to support that work was limited, additional funding should be made available to enable more intensive surveys and multiple sampling at key sites to document population dynamics.
 Efforts should be made to restore Arkansas River shiner to areas of historical occupancy, particularly reaches of the South Canadian River upstream of Ute Reservoir.
 Strict regulations regarding use of bait fishes should be adopted and implemented for the Canadian River basin.